-For the next scholarship cycle (2018-2019), the scholarship application date will be changed.
-Students attending or planning to attend GCSC can begin applying for scholarships on December 1st of each year.
-Deadlines for the scholarships vary.
-Generally the application deadline for most Foundation scholarships is March 15th.
+Students attending or planning to attend Gulf Coast State College can begin applying for scholarships on December 1st of each year.
+The deadline for general applications is March 15th.
 Some deadlines for the scholarships vary.
-You must first be accepted at Gulf Coast State College (GCSC) to apply for scholarships.
+You must first be accepted at Gulf Coast State College (GCSC) to apply for Foundation scholarships.
 All successful recipients of Foundation scholarships will be notified in writing and/or by e-mail of the scholarship they have been awarded.

 A full-time student is defined as one who is enrolled in 12 credit hours or more each semester.
 A part-time student is defined as one who is enrolled in 6 to 11 credit hours each semester.
 Scholarships are not available for students taking 5 or fewer credit hours.
 GPA is Grade Point Average, which is presently based on a 4.0 scale at GCSC.

 Demonstrated financial need will be determined from the FAFSA (Free Application for Federal Student Aid).
 All students are encouraged to complete and submit the FAFSA to ensure every possible type of student aid will be considered in your financial aid package.

 If you have any questions concerning how to complete the FAFSA, access the U.S. Department of Education’s website at www.fafsa.ed.gov, or contact the GCSC financial aid office toll free at 1-800-311-3685, ext.
 3845 or in state at 850-872-3845 or log on to the GCSC website at www.gulfcoast.edu.

 The Foundation office is located on the GCSC Campus (Panama City) inside the McSpadden Student Union West Building, 3rd Floor, Suite 325.